darienmt/darienmt.github.io/_posts/2016-03-19-advent-of-code-day-19.markdown

 - O => HH ==> HH
 - H => OH (on the second H) ==> HOH

-This will be 3 steps.
-For the molecule HOHOHO, 6 steps are required.
+The molecule will be three steps.
+For the molecule HOHOHO, six steps are required.

 Ok, let start trying to generate the molecule!
 A few days pass with a few hours dedicated to solving this.
 No luck and a lot of frustration.
 The molecule is huge and starting from "e" there were a lot of transformations.
 I needed help, and Google is always your friend.
 I found
 [Yan Cui's description](http://theburningmonk.com/2015/12/advent-of-code-f-day-19/) pointing to the solution published by [askalski](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/cy4etju) on the Advent of Code subreddit.
 Even with the solution description, it took a while to get an implementation.
 Please, read the solution on those links.
 So far, this was the more complex problem I found on Advent of Code.
 Here is the implementation: